Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 CLI is gone
 -----------

-In order to help the deprecation usage of the SOAP API, we do not deliver anymore the CLI tool.
+In order to help the deprecation usage of the SOAP API, we do not deliver anymore the CLI tool, nor its documentation.
 This tool was here to help Tuleap SOAP API adoption in the early days.
 Users that downloaded the CLI in the past can still use it, the SOAP API has not been changed yet.

 Users should **consider using REST API instead**.